 On Crete, many towns and villages hold Carnival festivals, but we’ve narrowed down our top three, where you can combine Carnival traditions and fun with the beauty of historic towns, ancient monuments and unspoiled nature.

 The last weekend of Apokries 2018 is Friday, February 16 to Sunday, February 18.
 Clean Monday falls on Monday, February 19, 2018.

 Rethymnon city holds the biggest Carnival festival on Crete, and one of the most famous in Greece.
 Thousands of people, dressed in fancy costumes, celebrate along the cobbled streets and squares of the medieval city, transforming it into a non-stop party.
 Numerous events take place for children and adults such as street parades, parties with traditional or modern music, and interactive games.
 Among them, the more famous are the treasure hunt, the dances performed by different Carnival groups, the unique Grand Parade, and the burning of the Carnival King at the closing ceremony.
 (Don’t worry; no actual kings are burned — it’s the first float of the parade that is lit on fire.)

 During your stay in Rethymnon, be sure to explore the Venetian Old Town, which is one of the best-preserved cities in Greece.
-Easily done on foot (either on your own or on our Rethymnon history tour), you can stroll narrow streets and see relics from the Venetian and Ottoman periods.
+Easily done on foot, you can stroll narrow streets and see relics from the Venetian and Ottoman periods.

 Sites worth seeing include the charming old Venetian harbour with its colourful pastel buildings and picturesque lighthouse, the photogenic fortress of Fortezza, the magnificent Venetian Rimondi Fountain, and the Mosque of Gazi Hussein Pasha.